Biruk06/mrs-cnstructor/README.md

 Step to test:
 - open folder in Visul Studio Code
+- Run `npm install` in terminal to install dependencies
 - run in a new Extension Development Host window  `f5`

 buttons: